-10.7 At Fen Rivers we recognise that safer recruitment is not just about carrying out the right DBS checks and is not limited to recruitment procedures.
+10.7 We recognise that safer recruitment is not just about carrying out the right DBS checks and is not limited to recruitment procedures.
 Therefore, we understand the importance of continuous vigilance, maintaining an environment that deters and prevents abuse and challenges inappropriate behaviour.
 Further information about all of these processes can be found in our Recruitment and Selection policy.